NextronSystems/inventory-analyzer-manual/setup/installer.rst

 If DHCP is available, network parameters will be configured automatically.
-Without DHCP, ASGARD drops into the manual network configuration dialogue.
+Without DHCP, the installer drops into the manual network configuration dialogue.

-Without DHCP, ASGARD proceeds with the manual network configuration dialogue.
+Without DHCP, the installer proceeds with the manual network configuration dialogue.